colyseus/docs/docs/state/schema.md

 !!!
 Note "More"
     There are many more methods you can use from Sets.
 [Have a look at the MDN Documentation for Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/).

-## Data filters (`@filter` / `@filterChildren`)
+## Filtering data per client

 !!!
 Warning "This feature is experimental"
     The `@filter()`/`@filterChildren()` are experimental and may not be optimized for fast-paced games.

-Filtering is useful when you would like to hide portions of your state for a particular client, to avoid cheating in case a player decides to inspect data coming from the network and seeing the unfiltered state information.
+Filtering is meant to hide portions of your state for a particular client, to avoid cheating in case a player decides to inspect data coming from the network and seeing the unfiltered state information.

+The data filters are callbacks that are going to be triggered **per client** and **per field** (or per child structure, in case of `@filterChildren`).
+If the filter callback returns `true` the field data is going to be sent for that particular client, otherwise, the data is not going to be sent for that client.

-### The `@filter()` type annotation
+### `@filter()` annotation

 The `@filter()` type annotation can be used to filter out entire Schema fields.